-Experienced central midfielder Smallwood was signed in August 2020 and was immediately handed the captain’s armband by manager Grant McCann ahead of the 2020/21 League One campaign.
+Experienced central midfielder Richie Smallwood was signed by the Tigers in August 2020 and was immediately handed the captain’s armband by manager Grant McCann ahead of the 2020/21 League One campaign.
 His grafting style at the base of midfield, coupled with some sweet passing, quickly made Richie an integral part of City’s rise to the top of the League One table in the early months of the season.
 He suffered an injury early in 2021 that kept him out of the side for nearly three months, and he returned to play a supporting role as City secured promotion and lifted the League One title in successive Saturdays.
 He began the 2021/22 Championship season restored to the heart of the City midfield and scored his first Tigers on the opening day of the season, a 4-1 win at Preston.
 As the season progressed Richie enhanced his value to the team, benefiting from the switch to a 3-5-2 formation and turning in man of the match performances at the base of the midfield.
 He contributed greatly to the Tigers’ Championship survival under the tutelage of new manager Shota Arveladze, but in May 2022 the option to his extend his contract at City was not taken up and he left the club.

 Richard Smallwood was born in Redcar on the North East coast and was a product of Middlesbrough’s academy system, becoming reserve team captain in his late teens.
 He signed his first professional contract in 2009 and made his Boro debut in October 2010.
 In May 2011 he scored the first of three goals for Middlesbrough in a League match against Cardiff.
-Always on the fringes of the first team at Boro, Smallwood made a dozen or more appearances for four consecutive seasons following his debut but in January 2014 he was loaned to Rotherham United.
+Always on the fringes of the first team at Boro, Smallwood made a dozen or more appearances for four consecutive seasons following his debut, taking his tally to 4 goals in 72 appearances.

 Richie won a single England under-18 cap against Austria in April 2008.